ShifanaPalya/TextSummarizer/README.md

 2. Medium - Summarizes the input text in 100 words
 3. Long - Summarizes the input text in 300 words

 This project is built using python 3.10.13 and Llama3-70B model is used for summarization through Groq API calls for faster inferencing.
 Backend of this project is implemented using FastAPI exposing the summarization tool as an API.
-Streamlit framework is used for an interactive UI.
+Streamlit framework is used for an interactive UI which is quick to setup and higly user-friendly.

 Steps to run the project in local: